Monetization Solution for XR via Blockchain

 Monetization of AR/VR Games

 Companies have begun to analyze the use of Blockchain in games to allow gamers to generate, trade, and buy digital assets using a single currency.
-Indeed, assessing the money spent by gamers on the most popular platforms reveals that they are willing to pay not only for the games themselves, but also for the assets that will be utilised within such games.
+Indeed, assessing the money spent by gamers on the most popular platforms reveals that they are willing to pay not only for the games themselves but also for the assets that will be utilized within such games.

 The example of Fortnite, a popular VR game, is illustrative.
 On average, 68 of 1,000 Fortnite video gamers spent $84.67 on in-game purchases.
 Given the large number of players, it appears that a game that is nominally free to play makes over $6.7 billion in revenue in the year 2020.